oscar-system/GAP_pkg/GAP_pkg_yangbaxter/README.md

 # GAP_pkg_yangbaxter

-This is generated wrapper package for the GAP package YangBaxter 0.10.1.
+This is a generated Julia wrapper package for the GAP package YangBaxter 0.10.2.

 ## Issues